-Mosquitoes Found in Eastern Tennessee
+Mosquitoes Found in East Tennessee

 There are about 150 species of mosquitoes found nationwide.
-There are three frequently found here in Eastern Tennessee, and they can look very similar.
+There are three frequently found here in East Tennessee, and they can look very similar.
 These are the Culex mosquito, Asian tiger mosquito (aedes), and yellow fever mosquito.
 To help identify what type of mosquito you are dealing with, it’s best to enlist the help of a professional mosquito exterminator.